 - (1) Procedures on student records shall be contained in the Student Education Records Manual.
-Included shall be provisions of the No Child Left Behind Act requirements relating to the surveying of students, the collecting of information from students for marketing purposes, and certain nonemergency medical examinations. - (2) Parents and students shall be notified annually of their rights regarding education records. - (3) The District shall not collect or retain information including biometric information restricted by 1002.222.
-F.S. - (4) Reporting of student data base information shall comply with these safeguards. - (a) Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes;

-(b) Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and

-(c) Data shall be protected from unauthorized use at all times.
+Included shall be provisions of the No Child Left Behind Act requirements relating to the surveying of students, the collecting of information from students for marketing purposes, and certain nonemergency medical examinations. - (2) Reporting of student data base information shall comply with these safeguards. - (a) Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - (b) Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - (c) Data shall be protected from unauthorized use at all times.

-(5) The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes.

-(6) A school may release a student's educational records to partners to an interagency agreement among the Department of Juvenile Justice, the school, law enforcement authorities and other signatory agencies as allowed by law.

-(7) Social Security numbers may be collected from students to be used as:

-• Student identification numbers allowed by 1008.386 F.S. until the Department of Education has issued a student identification number;

-• Facilitate the processing of student scholarships, college admission and other applications; and

-• For other purposes when consent of the parent or adult is granted.
+- (3) The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - (4) A school may release a student's educational records to partners to an interagency agreement among the Department of Juvenile Justice, the school, law enforcement authorities and other signatory agencies as allowed by law. - (5) Social Security numbers may be collected from students to be used as: - Student identification numbers as required by 1008.386 F.S. - Facilitate the processing of student scholarships, college admission and other applications; and - For other purposes when consent of the parent or adult is granted.

-LAWS IMPLEMENTED: 119.07(1), 119.071, 1001.43, 1001.52, 1002.22, 1002.221,

 1002.72, 1003.25, 1008.386, F.S.
-20 USC 1232 g (34 CFR PART 98) P. L. 103-382 (34 CFR PART 99)
+20 USC 1232 g (34

+CFR PART 98) P. L. 103-382 (34 CFR PART 99)